Elon Musk takes witness stand to defend Tesla buyout tweets - NewsBreak

 In his initial appearance on the stand, Musk defended his prolific tweeting as “the most democratic way” to distribute information even while acknowledging constraints of Twitter’s 280-character limit can make it difficult to make everything as clear as possible.

 “I think you can absolutely be truthful (on Twitter),” Musk asserted on the stand.
 “But can you be comprehensive?
-Of course not.”Climate misinformation spreads wildly on Musk’s Twitter
+Of course not.”Van containing four show dogs stolen from Jantzen Beach hotel

 Musk’s latest headache stems from the inherent brevity on Twitter, a service that he has been running since completing his $44 billion purchase of it in October.